-Down valuation – A valuation given to a property that is less than the agreed sale price.
+Down valuation happens when a surveyor or mortgage lender values a property at less than the agreed purchase price.

 Your mortgage lender will want to ensure your property is valued accurately.
 This will protect them from financial loss if you are unable to keep up with your mortgage payments.
 If they are forced to repossess the property, they want to ensure they don’t have to sell at a loss.